myousefi2016/QLB/README.md

 - [libglut][libglut]

 All those libraries should be present in the repositories of your distribution.
 Alternatively [libGLEW][libGLEW] can be built directly within this project with `make libGLEW` (git required).
 If you want to built QLB with CUDA you have to install the [CUDA SDK 7.0][cudasdk] and make sure the environment variables `LD_LIBRARY_PATH`, `LIBRARY_PATH` and `PATH` are set accordingly.
-(Versions older than CUDA 6.5 might not work as the code makes use of C++11 which is only partially supported in prior versions)
+(Versions older than CUDA 6.5 might not work as the code makes use of C++11 which is only partially supported in prior versions).

 To compile the project: